 Follow us on FACEBOOK, PINTEREST, and INSTAGRAM for even more tasty keto-friendly recipes!

 - 2 eggs

-- 2 ounces mascarpone cheese
+- 2 ounces mascarpone cheese or cream cheese

 - 20 vanilla stevia drops

 - pinch salt